1 week ago

 www.harbourmastersailingchallenge.co.uk

 I am raising money for The Seafarers' Charity (formerly King George's Fund for Sailors) by sailing around the whole Great Britain & Ireland, attempting to visit every harbour with a Harbour Master between 2019 and 2024.
-Starting in Dartmouth in March 2019, I reached Oban having met 78 Harbour Masters and in 2020 I sailed over the top of Scotland where I met another 32 HMs.
-2021 saw me sailing down the east coast to London putting another 75 in the bag.
-2022's passage was along the south coast, before returning to Dartmouth where I met my 210th HM.
-In 2023 I tackle Ireland.
+Starting in Dartmouth in March 2019, I have so far sailed around GB.
+In 2023 I tackle The Channel Islands, Isle of Man and Ireland.

 I interview each Harbour Master and record information about their harbour and their varied job and posting it on Instagram (@harbourmastersailingchallenge) as I sail along.
 I attempt to sail into each harbour - but where that is not possible I visit the Harbour Master on foot.